alexandrehassan/RiskProject/README.md

 eachother's neighbors simultaneously (instead of having separate calls for each country).
 For example, CHINA.add(MONGOLIA) will add MONGOLIA as one of CHINA's neighbors and CHINA as one of MONGOLIA's neighbors in a single line.
 The countries will no longer be added to continents individually using for loops, but will instead be stored in arrays via their variable names.
 All countries will be simultaneously added to their respective continents by passing an array of strings to each continent.
+An end game button will be added, so the program does not need to be force closed.
 Finally, all final fields will also be made static, if not already defined in this way.
 In reference to the Player class, an improvement to include is hiding the internal ArrayList from the other classes (and thus reducing the chaining of the method calls).